Rights and Responsibilities of Students

 Process

 The committee will collect the facts relevant to each complaint under consideration and make judgments on whether an infraction or violation has been committed and on its seriousness to the community.
 Based on these judgments, the committee will choose a punishment that it deems appropriate to the offense.
-It shall also inform the community of its actions via the School’s electronic newsletter or other channels it deems appropriate in such a manner as to protect the identity of individuals who are the recipient of punishments.
+It shall also inform the community of its actions via the school’s electronic newsletter or other channels it deems appropriate in such a manner as to protect the identity of individuals who are the recipient of punishments.

 Although deviations may be taken by the chair when appropriate to a given case, the following steps are customary:

-1. The work of the committee normally begins when a member of the University community (faculty, student, or staff) brings a probable violation or infraction to the attention of the committee chair.
+1. The work of the committee normally begins when a member of the university community (faculty, student, or staff) brings a probable violation or infraction to the attention of the committee chair.
 The chair or the chair’s designee then requests a written statement and copies of any other relevant materials pertinent to the complaint.

 2. Based on these materials, the chair will decide whether the offense, if the charge is true, would be of sufficient seriousness to warrant the attention of the committee.
 If the complaint is deemed sufficiently serious, the chair or the chair’s designee shall inform the student who is the subject of the complaint.
-At the same time, the student will be directed to review the Committee Policies and Procedures to apprise the student of the rights: (a) to appear before the committee, (b) to be accompanied by any member of the University community to act as the student’s adviser,* (c) to examine any and all written materials being provided to the committee as soon as possible, and ordinarily at least forty-eight hours in advance of the meeting, so that the student may have ample opportunity to question or refute them.
+At the same time, the student will be directed to review the Committee Policies and Procedures to apprise the student of the rights: (a) to appear before the committee, (b) to be accompanied by any member of the university community to act as the student’s adviser,* (c) to examine any and all written materials being provided to the committee as soon as possible, and ordinarily at least forty-eight hours in advance of the meeting, so that the student may have ample opportunity to question or refute them.
 At the beginning of a meeting with a student who is the subject of a complaint, the chair will review the Procedures of the Committee and the process to be followed in meetings with the committee.

 The committee chair can do any of the following when a case is brought forward: